Adopting contactless payments in US public transit: overcoming the challenges

 This is the ambition of the UK’s National Bus Strategy.
-Simple, affordable flat fares that you can pay with a contactless payment card – with daily and weekly single operator and multi-operator fare capping – are a crucial part of achieving this ideal.
+Simple, affordable fare payment that can be made with a contactless payment card – with daily and weekly single operator and multi-operator fare capping – are a crucial part of achieving this ideal.

-Not just in the UK but worldwide, there is a widely held view among governments and transport authorities that multimodal, ‘London style’ transit payments are a pillar of rider experience, key to motivating modal shift from private cars to public transport services.
+Not just in the UK but worldwide, there is a widely held view among governments and transport authorities that multimodal, ‘London style’ transport payment solutions are a pillar of rider experience, key to motivating modal shift from private cars to public transport services.

 Despite a strong will to develop a joined-up approach to multi-operator ticketing, progress has been sluggish.
 Attempts to find a singular Mobility-as-a-Service (MaaS) solution, combining journey planning, payments, and real-time rider information, have arguably held back progress.